 On occasion a denied fee petition may be appealed.
 The Ombuds’ role in a fee petition appeal is to assist the student in developing a statement with documentation that supports the initial request with additional new or clarified information.
 To assist in the development of an appeal the student should provide a copy of the initial petition with all supporting documentation to the Ombudsman for his review, as well as any supporting documentation that clarifies or corroborates the student’s request.
 For more information regarding Fee Petitions please review the Controller's Website.

 Students who feel they have serious extenuating circumstances may submit a petition of academic policy in an effort to receive an exemption or have a policy waived.
 Extenuating circumstances are normally situation-specific and beyond the student’s control and may include but are not limited to:

 Completing a petition does not guarantee that a particular policy will be waived.
 All petitions must include supporting documentation in order to be considered.
 Petitions are considered exceptions and are evaluated on a case-by-case basis.

-A student seeking to waive University policy should consult with their academic advisor prior to initiating the process which may be started by obtaining a Request for Waiver of University Policy form at either One Stop Student Services or from the Ombudsman.
+A student seeking to waive University policy should consult with their academic advisor prior to initiating the process.
+The Request for Waiver of University Policy form is located on the One-Stop Student Services website.
 In the case of a request for Personal and Sensitive Issues, the student may speak to the Ombuds who can document the situation without disseminating specific personal information to other offices and individuals.